 My Life & 10 Years of Dota Guides

-- A socially misfit kid trying to fit in a society where he wasn’t the same ethnicity, didn’t speak the same language or celebrate the same culture.
+- a socially misfit kid trying to fit in a society where he wasn’t the same ethnicity, didn’t speak the same language or celebrate the same culture.
 He was two years older than his classmates, having repeated his sixth & ninth grade, and an annoyance to teachers across multiple high-schools.
 For the next nine years, he would consecutively attend summer school to achieve a passing grade.

 - A reclusive and lonely son, waiting until school started again to get away from a physically and verbally abusive single parent.
 During the summertime, I would visit my depressed, yet disconnected father, where we experienced, for a time, homelessness.

 Taking what I learned, I entered CEGEP (college) with a desire to do more.
 Part of the reason was because I was sleeping on a couch without my own room for the first year, which meant finding any justification to get out of the apartment.
 My first attempt: volunteering at a retirement home just for the sake of feeling useful – to prove I could do something, anything.
 In that regard, the volunteering was a success and I would go on to take things a step further in university.
 I volunteered to:

 - created my first “guide”: Team Liquid forums Rules & FAQ